LukeMS/keltor/rst/index.rst

 Festivals
 ==========

 A festival is a celebration that will involve most, if not all of the local residents.
 While some have a religious basis, it is not necessary that religion be a factor.
 Each settlement may well have a festival or two that is unique to them.
 Perhaps based on some local bit of history, a great deed or a battle or some beloved local resource.
-There are, however, a few common festivals related to the Empire and celebrated on the same day in every settlement across the Middle Lands.
+There are, however, a few common festivals related to the Empire and celebrated on the same day in every settlement across the `Middle Lands`_.
 There is no religious context to these celebrations but the predominate deities of the area may be honored, or not, according to local custom.

 * Father's Day – (1 st of Ty'Set) A day devoted to the memory of all those who died for the Empire.
 Beginning with Lord Loran Kalistic, who's death started his son's, Tazral, lifelong quest for justice and led to his forming the Empire.
 To a degree, every soldier who has served the Empire is honored.
 Families are encouraged to remember their kin lost in battle and know the sacrifice they made was important to all citizens.
 A common practice is making rings of local flowers to put on the graves of soldiers and any local battle memorial monument/site.
 Some citizens take part in a pilgrimage to the town of Father's Rest, located on the shores of the Danchu river just north of the Dothmas hills.
 Once there, they visit the memorial erected by Tazral to his father, Loran.